European Board in Head and Neck Radiology Diploma

 Examination structure (onsite exam)

-The examination consists of a written and oral part.
-Both parts must be passed with at least 70% correct answers for the written exam and at least 2 out of 3 well-solved oral cases, respectively.
-The detailed instructions for the examination are included in Appendix 3.
+The examination consists of a standardised written and oral component.
+Both parts have to be passed successfuly, the written part with at least 67% (2/3) correct answers and the oral part needs at least 2 out of 3 well-solved cases.

 The candidates will be examined by head and neck radiology experts nominated by the Educational Committee of the ESHNR.

 – 75 minutes

 – Normal / normal variant versus abnormal

 – Short cases

 – 3 cases (15 minutes/case)

 The candidate is expected to be able to describe the relevant findings and discuss them with the examiners, provide a differential diagnosis and discuss possible treatment options or further diagnostic tests.
 The most important part of the oral examination is that the candidate shows that he/ she is able to analyse the case appropriately and provide a suitable differential diagnosis.